Changing Places Toilets

 - a peninsular (centrally placed) toilet

 - a privacy screen or curtain

 - an emergency alarm

 - a non slip floor

-We can either install these cubicles into new buildings, or retrofit them into existing structures.
-The choice is up to you and we will happily work with you to examine the best option for your community.
-This can mean putting the toilet in to a refurbished building, a new building or another option altogether.
+We can install these cubicles as modular buildings, in to new buildings and even retrofit them into existing structures.
+We’ll work with you to examine the best option for your community, whether that’s putting the toilet in to a refurbished building, a new building or another option altogether.
 Our bespoke service means we work with you to establish the best option.

 Get in touch today, to find out more information by visiting our Contact Us page.

 This drawing shows a Changing Places cubicle with no service area.
 This would be ideal where there is an adjacent facility where cleaning materials can be stored.